GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Some general guidelines to help reduce signin form abandonment:

 * Don't make users hunt for signin.
 It's surprising how many sites get this wrong!
 Put a link to the signin form at the top of the page, with well-understood wording such as **Sign In**, **Create Account** or **Register**.
 * Keep it focused!
-This is not the place to distract people with offers and unrelated site features.
+Signup forms are not the place to distract people with offers and other site features.
-* Where possible, keep signin separate from collection of other user data such as addresses or credit card details.
+* Minimize signin data.
+Collect other user data (such as addresses or credit card details) only when necessary, and when users understand the benefits.
 * Before users start on your signin form, make it clear what the value proposition is.
 How do they benefit from signing in?
-Make sure users have real incentives to complete signin.
+Give users have concrete incentives to complete signin.
-* Allow for mobile phone or email.
-* Add CAPTCHA (such as reCAPTCHA) if necessary
+* If possible, allow users to identify themselves with a mobile phone number instead of an email address.
 * Make it easy for users to get a forgotten password, or reset their password.

+[Something about (re)CAPTCHA?]

 ## Find out more